mtempleheald/mtempleheald.github.io/_posts/2018-12-03-investigating-.net-core.md

 They seem to have fixed that, I'm having no trouble finding official answers to sensible questions.
 The fact that it is now open source too means that if something isn't well documented I can still get to the answer.
 I think that something is still missing on the big picture front though, I want to understand the underlying architecture decisions, not just how to throw together a dummy app.
-In particular I struggle to picture how exactly [Dependency Injection](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2) has been implemented, not helped by the fact that helper methods seem to obfuscate the implementation at times.
-I'm not worried, there are plenty of answers out there, e.g. [these](https://medium.com/volosoft/asp-net-core-dependency-injection-best-practices-tips-tricks-c6e9c67f9d96) best practices.

 As with any framework it is quite opinionated, but that's not a bad thing if you happen to agree with the opinions or are naturally pragmatic.
 In some cases I think this is a good thing, e.g. [ASP.NET Core MVC controllers should request their dependencies explicitly via their constructors](https://docs.microsoft.com/en-gb/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-2.2) as this is the Core development team telling us how they expect the framework to be used.
+[Here](https://medium.com/volosoft/asp-net-core-dependency-injection-best-practices-tips-tricks-c6e9c67f9d96) is another
 In others I feel less positive, see the encouraged use of bootstrap and jQuery above.
-I'm not saying there's anything wrong with these decisions, only that they should be the developer's decisions to make, including them in templates feels like programming by numbers, potentially stifling individuality and ultimately competition.
+I'm not saying there's anything wrong with these decisions, only that they should be the project team's decisions to make, including them in templates feels like programming by numbers, potentially stifling individuality and ultimately competition.

 I was favouring [Go](www.golang.org) over C#/ .Net Framework when considering a new web api application for several reasons:
 * open source, with enough time it is definitely possible to find a solution to whatever the problem is